The announcement declared on Wednesday is the greatest in the history of Indian mergers and acquisitions by a foreign investor or company.

-India is a mixture of varying income levels, culture and societies that Krishnamurthy depicts as an economy where there are “a few nations inside a nation.”
+India is a mixture of varying income levels, culture and societies.
+Therefore, Krishnamurthy depicts India as an economy where there are “a few nations inside a nation.”

 Krishnamurthy said he needed Flipkart to engage with a wide range of demographics as much as possible.

-The organization presented round-the-clock client services, offered exhibits to first-time appliance purchasers and sent technicians to smaller homes to fit TVs on the walls.
+The organization presented round-the-clock client services and offered exhibits to first-time appliance purchasers.
+They also sent technicians to smaller homes to fit TVs on the walls.
 Krishnamurthy himself addressed customer service calls.

-“It is an eye-opener on how and why India purchases on the web,” he revealed to Bloomberg News amid a 2017 meeting at organization central command in rural Bengaluru.
-He considers it is an extraordinary speculation of his opportunity.
+“It is an eye-opener on how and why India purchases on the web,” he mentioned to Bloomberg News amid a 2017 meeting at organization central command in rural Bengaluru.

 Krishnamurthy, who earned MBAs from the Asian Institute of Management in the Philippines and from the University of Illinois at Urbana-Champaign, is a sharp dresser.